Tips for Staying Safe On the Job

 Don’t work with the radio so loud that you can't hear others nearby.
 You don’t want to be thinking you're all alone, swinging lumber and ladders around with no regard for the people around you, only to find that there was a guy behind you- you just couldn't hear him before you cracked him in the head with a 2x4.

 Bend over nails right away

 Any time you’re working on a demo job it is incredibly important that exposed nails get bent over so that no one steps on or gets snagged by one.
-Plus, bending nails over makes carrying and throwing away old boards easier and safer.
+All it takes is one pointy nail sticking from a piece of wood to give someone a flat tire or a punctured foot.
+Plus, bending nails over makes carrying and throwing away old boards both easier and safer.